 The Best Trails for Running Around Philadelphia During the Winter

-We know there are some hardcore runners out there that don’t let a little bit of snow get in the way of their endorphin high — like all the folks I saw out running on the SRT bare-legged (!!!) while it was snowing on Saturday — so, we did some digging, chatted with the pros, and collected the run-down on running in Philly in the snow.
-Read on for the best spots to run in Philly when there’s frozen precipitation covering the ground, and remember safety and warmth first, friends!
-(And for the latter, we’ve picked out some cold-weather leggings to help keep you warm).
+We know there are some hardcore runners out there that don’t let a little bit of snow — or, this year, frigid temperatures — get in the way of their endorphin highs.
+That’s why we did some digging, chatted with the pros, and collected the rundown on running in Philly when the mercury drops.
+Remember, safety and warmth first when you’re winter running, friends!
+(And for the latter, we picked out some cold-weather leggings to help keep you warm).

 For a Journey Through the Woods